 Bernard G. Dugan began his career as a police officer with the department in 1982.
 He was promoted to Sergeant in 1999, and in November 2004, he was appointed as the 3rd Chief of Police for Fairview Township.
 During this time, the police department grew again, to a roster of 17 full time officers.
 This number included the Chief, one Lieutenant, two Sergeants, two Detectives and two civilian employees.
 The civilian staff maintain the main office and the records department.
 In March 2012, after serving 30 years with the Fairview Township Police Department, Chief Dugan retired.
 After leaving Fairview Township, he became the Police Chief in Annville, PA.

-With the departure of Chief Hockenberry, then Lt.
-Jason C. Loper was made the temporary acting Chief of Police by the Fairview Township Board of Supervisors.
+With the departure of Chief Hockenberry, Jason C. Loper was made the acting Chief of Police by the Fairview Township Board of Supervisors.
 This was followed by an official appointment to Chief of Police in 2014.
-Chief Loper began his career in Fairview Township in 1994, and served as a patrol officer, Detective, and Lieutenant prior to his appointment as Police Chief.
+Chief Loper began his career with Fairview Township in 1994 and served as a Patrol Officer, Detective, and Lieutenant prior to his appointment as Police Chief.

 Currently, the police department is staffed with 15 full time police officers and three civilian employees.